Mormon fundamentalism: History

+The LDS Church had covertly practiced plural marriage from the 1830's or early 1840s, but the precise origins and timelines are described as "murky".
+Plural marriage was publicly acknowledged in 1852 after the bulk of LDS members had migrated to Utah; was formally canonized in the Doctrine and Covenants in 1876; and was practiced by 20-30% of LDS households.

+Plural marriage was controversial among the general American populace, and the official platorm statement of the Republican Party in 1856 characterised polygamy and slavery as "the twin relics of barbarism."

-The LDS Church began prohibiting the contracting of plural marriages within the United States in 1890 after a decree by church president Wilford Woodruff.
-However, the practice continued underground in the U.S. and openly in Mormon colonies in northern Mexico and southern Alberta.
+Under pressure from the U.S. federal government and opposition to Utah Territory becoming a state so long as polygamy was legal, LDS leadership began prohibiting the contracting of new plural marriages within the United States in 1890 after a decree by church president Wilford Woodruff.
+However, the 1890 manifesto did not dissolve or invalidate existing plural marriages and the practice continued underground in the U.S. and openly in Mormon colonies in northern Mexico and southern Alberta, Canada.
 According to some sources, many polygamous men in the United States continued to live with their plural wives with the approval of church presidents Woodruff, Lorenzo Snow, and Joseph F. Smith.